Xepaaa/buddymeter-quiz/README.md

 wrt. notes taken prior to starting this project >>>
 So we want to create a Quiz :D

-'''A Quiz which questions the user about me
+A Quiz which questions the user about me

 	1. Asks how well they know Danish
 	2. Series of questions surrounding his personality